Hurricane Greta (1956): Preparations and impact

-Although Greta did not directly track over land as a tropical storm or hurricane, the size of the system contributed to large waves, exceeding 20 ft in height over a large expanse of the Atlantic.
-Impacts from the storm were felt as far away as the eastern United States.
+Greta produced large waves, exceeding 20 ft in height, over a large expanse of the Atlantic, affecting the east coast of the United States.
 The National Weather Bureau warned ships in the vicinity of the system to take precautions.
 St. Croix was nearly isolated and stressed into an emergency due to Greta after the storm's swells destroyed docks and prevented ships carrying food from reaching the island.
 Several light vessels were destroyed by Greta's gale-force winds and only schooners with little carrying capacity were able to make it to the island.
-Along the coast of Jacksonville, Florida alone, coastal structures sustained roughly $1.2 million (1956 USD; $9.6 million 2009 USD) in damages.
+Along the coast of Jacksonville, Florida alone, coastal structures sustained roughly $1.2 million (1956 USD) in damages.
 In Puerto Rico, waves up to 20 ft caused significant damage and resulted in the death of one person after he did not evacuate his home.
 Swells up to 25 ft were recorded in the Virgin Islands.
 In Guadeloupe, 80% of the port installations were destroyed by rough seas.
-In all, damages from Greta amounted to roughly $3.6 million (1956 USD; $ USD).
+In all, damages from Greta amounted to roughly $3.6 million (1956 USD).